-Based on our review, we are not aware of any material modifications that should be made to the Indicators in the accompanying Green Bond Report in order for them to be presented in accordance with the Criteria.
+Based on our review, we are not aware of any material modifications that should be made to the Indicators as of and for the period ended September 30, 2024 in order for them to be prepared in accordance with the Criteria.

-Only Indicator Reference Letters (A) - (E) and (G) - (V) in the Green Bond Report are part of our review engagement.
-Indicator Reference Letter (F) has not been subjected to the procedures applied in our review, and accordingly, we do not express an opinion, a conclusion, or provide any assurance on it.
+Our review was limited to the Indicators identified by Indicator Reference letters (A) - (E) and (G) - (V) in the Green Bond Report.
+Accordingly, we do not express a conclusion or any other form of assurance on indicator reference letter (F) or any other information in the Green Bond Report.